12 20 As A Decimal

 Comparing the Methods

 All three methods yield the same result: 0.6.
 The choice of method depends on personal preference and the complexity of the fraction.
-Simplifying the fraction first (Method 1) often makes the subsequent conversion easier, especially for larger fractions.
-Direct division (Method 2) is straightforward but might involve more complex calculations for some fractions.
+On top of that, simplifying the fraction first (Method 1) often makes the subsequent conversion easier, especially for larger fractions.
+Here's the thing — direct division (Method 2) is straightforward but might involve more complex calculations for some fractions.
 Converting to an equivalent fraction with a denominator of 10, 100, or 1000 (Method 3) is efficient when the denominator is composed of factors of 2 and 5.

 Understanding the Decimal Representation: 0.6